 Also, we can easily go into too much detail during the elevator pitch which means going into the speeds and feeds when speaking about how the product works and/or what it does.

 Due to time limitations, a quick sales pitch is not the time to go into this much detail.
 In addition, you may have not earned the right to go into that much detail with the prospect and/or you really don’t have their full attention or enough of their attention to go that deep.

 Just like going into too much detail is the other issue of going too long with the elevator pitch.
 This means you go on and on and take too much time attempting to explain what you do and what you have to offer.

 You might start to lose the prospect by dragging the pitch on too long which causes a problem.
 Also, you might create a conversation that is more focused on you and less on the prospect.

 Building a Good Elevator Pitch

-Now, the following are a few key things which you do want to do.
+Now, the following are a few key things that you do want to do.

 Focus on the Value that You Offer